 These are the settings used to test the TOZO T12.
 Our results are only valid when the headphones are configured this way.

 The TOZO T12’s noise isolation performance is very good.
-You likely won’t hear too much background chatter or ambient high-pitched noise, as these headphones block out a substantial amount of sound in the mid and treble range.
-Unfortunately, they struggle somewhat with lower-pitched frequencies like the rumble of bus, plane, and train engines.
+You likely won’t hear too much background chatter or ambient high-pitched noise, as these headphones block out a substantial amount of sound in the mid and treble ranges.
+They struggle somewhat with lower-pitched frequencies like the rumble of bus, plane, and train engines.
 For headphones with an ANC feature that offer a better noise isolation performance, check out the TOZO NC9 Truly Wireless.

 These in-ears leak almost no audio.
 You should be able to listen to your music at very high volumes without disturbing anyone nearby, even if you’re in a quiet setting like a library.

 The TOZO T12’s mic recording quality is mediocre.
-Your voice should sound fairly natural, but also thin and somewhat muffled, so some on the other end of the line may occasionally have a hard time understanding you.
+Your voice should sound fairly natural but also thin and somewhat muffled, so someone on the other end of the line may occasionally have a hard time understanding you.

-The TOZO T12 can’t be used with a wired connection, though they do come with a USB-C cable to recharge their case.
+You can't use the TOZO T12 with a wired connection, though they do come with a USB-A to USB-C cable to recharge their case.

 The TOZO T12 are a decently versatile pair of truly wireless earbuds that won’t break the bank.
 They’re well-built, very stable, and have a good noise isolation performance.
-On the downside, they don’t last that long on a single charge, their integrated mic is sub-par, and their deep in-ear fit may not suit everyone.
-If you’re looking for more options, check out our list of recommendations for the best true wireless earbuds, the best wireless Bluetooth earbuds, and the best wireless Bluetooth earbuds under $50.
+Unfortunately, they don’t last that long on a single charge, their integrated mic is sub-par, and their deep in-ear fit may not suit everyone.

-The TOZO T6 Truly Wireless and the TOZO T12 Truly Wireless are very similarly-performing headphones, though the T6 hold a slight advantage.
+The TOZO T6 Truly Wireless and the TOZO T12 Truly Wireless are very similarly performing headphones, though the T6 hold a slight advantage.
 The T6 block out marginally more ambient noise, have a better-performing mic, and have a slightly longer total battery life.
-That said, the T12 have lower latency across all platforms and provide a marginally more accurate listening experience.
+That said, the T12 provide a marginally more accurate listening experience.

 The TOZO T12 Truly Wireless are better for mixed usage than the TOZO T10 Truly Wireless.
 The T12 are more comfortable, have an easier-to-use control scheme, and a far better-balanced sound profile.
-They also last longer on a single charge and have lower audio latency across all platforms.
+They also last longer on a single charge.
 Conversely, the T10 have a better-performing integrated mic and block out even more ambient noise.

 The TOZO NC9 Truly Wireless and the TOZO T12 Truly Wireless are very similarly performing headphones, so depending on your listening habits, you may prefer one over the other.
 The NC9 have an ANC feature that offers better noise isolation, especially against bass-heavy background noises like bus and plane engines.
 However, the T12 have a better leakage performance, and their continuous battery life is a bit longer.